-The introduction of such a major change in the local schools and the dramatic expansion of CAS’s activity in Washington Heights was a delicate process.
-CAS took time and great care to make sure residents, students, teachers, administrators, the teachers’ union, other social agencies, and elected officials, including the mayor and the governor, understood the concept, the implementation plan, and CAS’s commitment to services for the children and families of Washington Heights.2
+The introduction of such a major change in the local schools and the dramatic expansion of activity in Washington Heights was a delicate process.
+Children’s Aid took time and great care to make sure residents, students, teachers, administrators, the teachers’ union, other social agencies, and elected officials, including the mayor and the governor, understood the concept, the implementation plan, and the organization’s commitment to services for the children and families of Washington Heights.
+2

 - Manhattan: Mirabal Sisters Campus (IS 319 and IS 324); P.S.
 152 Dyckman Valley; P.S.
 5 Ellen Lurie; P.S.
 50/I.S.
 50 Vito Marcantonio; P.S.
 8 Luis Belliard; and Salome Urena de Henriquez Campus (City College Academy of the Arts, IS 218, MS 322)